 First step, let’s tackle that first zap.
 Create a basic trigger when an attendee registers to any webinar.
 Then add a web hook zap, with a POST request to Clearbit to send the email.

-Once you get a response from Clearbit, you can manipulate that data.
+Once you get a response from Clearbit, you can manipulate the data.
 What we’ll do is create a filter action.

-As you can see, we want only companies with over 1000 employees and an Alexa rank below 50 (top 50 websites).
-Those standards are super high, you will only get big names with that filter.
-Typically, Netflix fits in that category.
+As you can see, we want only companies with over 1000 employees and a Alexa rank below 50 (top 50 websites).
+You'll only get big names withthat filter because the standards are super high, you will only get big names.
+For example, Netflix fits in that category.

 The rest is pretty straight forward.
 Just create a [Insert CRM tool here] action.
 You can even create a very detailed profile based on the data you just fetched with Clearbit.
-Even phone number.
-Which is pretty awesome for your sales rep.
+You can even access phone numbers, which is pretty awesome for your sales rep.

 And voilà.
 Advanced, but still easy once you get the idea, right?

-Let me know in the comment what you guys think of those workflows, how would you improve them, and don’t hesitate to suggest other examples.
+Let me know in the comments what you guys think of those workflows, how you would improve them, and don’t hesitate to suggest other examples.